openhp/Display/README.md

 {- wiring photo here-}

 ## Usage
+End user do not wat to know much about refrigerants, evaporation, cycles and so on, so this display designed as simple as possible.<br><br>

 After powering on, you will see the following main screen:<br>
 Here you'll see current time, "d:" Day setpoint temperature,"n:" Night setpoint temperature.<br>
 Second string: "Ts1": water tank temperature (or Thi if "warm floor" scheme).
 And the last value is a current state, one of the following